SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/06a-pegasus.md

 While not covered in this tutorial, if the workflow fails, `pegasus-analyzer` can be run to get a summary of what failed.
 This is usually more helpful than trying to look at logs and outputs of tasks.

+Once the workflow is done, you can find outputs under `$WORK/workflows/outputs/`

 <h2>Statistics</h2>

 Once the workflow has completed (see the output of `pegasus-status`), you can find runtime statistics